superman2775/Latin-escape-room/README.md

 This is just a school project.

 # How to download
-- Click on Escape room.VBS
+- Klik op Escape room.VBS
-- Click on the download button (right top)
-- Ignore all virus warnings
+- Klik op de download knop (rechterbovenhoek)
+- Negeer eventuele antivirus waarschuwingen
-- Done!
+- Klaar!

-# !IMPORTANT!
-Escape room.hta is a file that doesn't work yet!
-It probably blocks your computer.
-When you accidently opened it, press alt+tab to escape.